 The best zoodle recipes are the ones that require very little cooking time.
 Simple is better for zoodles.

-I usually make these noodles with the cherry tomatoes from my garden.
-I’ll grab a bunch, slice them in half and sauté the noodles with them.
-That’s a recipe in itself.
+An even simpler preparation that I make often is zoodles with the cherry tomatoes from my garden.
+I’ll grab a bunch, slice them in half then sauté the zoodles with them in plenty of olive oil.
+That’s a delicious recipe in itself.

 Super healthy zucchini noodles with a vegan cashew based creamy tomato sauce.
 Healthy comfort food!